rancher/k3k/docs/crds/crd-docs.md

-VirtualClusterPolicy allows defining common configurations and constraints for the clusters in a namespace activated by an annotation on that Namespace.
+VirtualClusterPolicy allows defining common configurations and constraints for clusters within a clusterpolicy.